-If you do not see an opportunity to be the first to meet the need or a way to meet that need in a significantly better way than the competition, you may want to consider a different topic.
+If you don’t see an opportunity to be the first to meet the need, or a way to meet that need in a significantly better way than the competition, you may want to consider a different topic.

 6. Ask yourself: Is this topic linkable?
 Is this topic shareable?
 Who would help me promote it?

 Google and other search engines also evaluate the number of other websites that link to your content as a sign of its trustworthiness and authority.
-This means that your ability to secure external links to your Pillar Page isa must if you wish for it to rank well in search results.
+This means that your pillar page must be able to secure external links if you wish for it to rank well in search results.